scylladb/scylladb/docs/using-scylla/integrations/scylla-cdc-source-connector-quickstart.rst

    ALTER TABLE keyspace.table_name with cdc = {'enabled': true};

-To learn more about Scylla CDC, visit :doc:`Change Data Capture (CDC) page <../cdc/index>`.
+To learn more about ScyllaDB CDC, visit :doc:`Change Data Capture (CDC) page <../cdc/index>`.

 Kafka setup
 -----------

-Scylla CDC Source Connector works well with both `open-source Kafka <https://kafka.apache.org/>`_ and `Confluent Platform <https://www.confluent.io/>`_.
+ScyllaDB CDC Source Connector works well with both `open-source Kafka <https://kafka.apache.org/>`_ and `Confluent Platform <https://www.confluent.io/>`_.
 In this quickstart we will show how to install the Confluent Platform and deploy the connector (applicable to both open-source Kafka and Confluent Platform).